Jean Lenti Ponsetto

 Ponsetto had an active role in helping to organize the new BIG EAST Conference which debuted on July 1, 2013 with seven members of the previous conference (DePaul, Marquette, Georgetown, St. John's, Providence, Seton Hall and Villanova) along with three new members (Butler, Creighton, Xavier).

-During her first 11 years at the helm of the department, 14 of the 15 Blue Demon athletic programs have represented the school in NCAA championships including 11 straight NCAA appearances by the women's basketball team, two trips to the Women's College World Series for the softball program, and the men's soccer team's initial trip to the NCAA Tournament after winning the BIG EAST Conference regular season title.
+During her time at the helm of the department, 14 of the 15 Blue Demon athletic programs have represented the school in NCAA championships including 15 straight NCAA appearances by the women's basketball team, two trips to the Women's College World Series for the softball program, and trips to the NCAA Tournament by the men's and women's soccer programs after winning BIG EAST Conference regular season titles.

 The 2008-09 academic year saw the men's track and field program post the highest cumulative grade-point average in the country by the U.S. Track and Field and Cross Country Coaches Association.
 Among the 16 programs in the BIG EAST Conference, the Blue Demons led the way academically in women's basketball, men's cross country, women's cross country, men's soccer, women's tennis, men's indoor track and field and men's outdoor track and field.